Vanessa Bryant Reveals Names Of Officers Who Shared Gruesome Kobe Crash Photos

 Cruz is also accused of showing the photos to his niece as well as a bartender in Norwalk, California.

-This isn’t just a gross misstep or a simple mistake, this is a window into the type of decision a person makes on the regular when they feel no accountability for their actions.
+This isn’t just a gross misstep or a simple mistake, this is a window into the type of decision a person makes regularly when they feel no accountability for their actions.
 Even with the sheriff’s department apologizing for the situation, this still isn’t enough accountability for the actions performed by people in place to protect our communities.

 Comments